folkvir/webrtc-dequenpeda/README.md

 It will simulate a local network of 10 peers connected through Cyclon and a SON where each peers load and execute queries on the dataset DISEASOME.
 It will produce results into the results folder.

+- Number of rounds: 20
+- Max view size: 2
+- Semantic Overlay activated: No (it shows the effectiveness of the replication)

 # Experimental Results